Trusted WordPress tutorials, when you need them most.

 When creating custom pages and posts using the WordPress block editor, you may notice too much or too little space between blocks.

-Usually, the spacing is controlled by your WordPress theme.
+Usually, your WordPress theme controls the spacing.
 However, there are options in the block editor that also let you control the layout of your page and offer a better user experience.

 For instance, you can add a Spacer block to add blank spaces.
 Simply click the ‘+’ button and add the Spacer block anywhere in the content.